 The Company tracks paying users' activeness within each game where the user-based revenue model is used to estimate paying users' average lifespan.
-Paying users are defined as inactive when they have reached a period of inactivity for which it is reasonable to believe that these users will not return to a specific game.
-The Company determines the inactive rate of these paying users and revises the estimated paying users' average lifespan on a quarterly basis.
+Paying users are defined as inactive when they have reached a period of inactivity such that it is reasonable to believe that these users will not return to a specific game.

-The Company believes the current revenue recognition provides reasonable depiction of the service transferred patterns to the customers and represents the best estimation of the time period the customers are likely to play the respective games.
-Determining the estimated service period is subjective and requires management's judgment.
-Future users' usage patterns and playing behaviors may change and differ from the historical usage patterns and playing behaviors, and therefore the estimated service period may change accordingly in the future
+Determining the estimated performance obligation period requires management's judgment and thus involves uncertainty.
+Future users' usage patterns and playing behaviors may change and differ from the historical usage patterns and playing behaviors, leading to a change in the estimated performance obligation period.

-(Amounts expressed in thousands of US dollars ("\$") except for number of shares and per share data)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (Amounts expressed in thousands of US dollars ("\$") except for number of shares and per share data)